 There has been so much written about high protein, low carb diets that it can be difficult to decipher how to plan your meals.
 The Body Ecology system of health and healing uses the 80/20 principle as a guideline for planning your meals for maximum nutrition and healthy digestion.

 For optimal health, meals should consist of 80% land and ocean vegetables and 20% should be either a protein OR a grain.
 Grains and proteins should not be combined in the same meal.
-For more, read about the principle of food combining in the article: A Review of the 7 Key Healthy Eating Principles as You Enter 2007.
+For more, read about the principle of food combining in the article: A Review of the 7 Key Healthy Eating Principles.